Topics on this page:

-You may file a request with the circuit court in the county where your foreclosure case was filed and send a copy of the request form to your lender’s attorney.
-There is a $50 fee to request mediation that must be paid before mediation can be scheduled.
+A $50 fee to request mediation must be paid before mediation can be scheduled.
 If you cannot pay the fee, you can ask the court to waive the fee by filing a Request for Waiver of Foreclosure Mediation Fee with your Request for Mediation.
 This form is available on the court’s website.

 Who Oversees Mediation?

 Mediations are conducted by the Office of Administrative Hearings (OAH).
-After you have request mediation, the court forwards your request to OAH for scheduling.
-OAH will schedule the mediation within 60 days after receiving the request from the court.
-OAH will send you a notice with the date, time and location of your mediation and a list of required documents that you and your lender must exchange at least 20 days before the mediation.
-If you should need to postpone the mediation, you must contact OAH to request a postponement at least five days before your scheduled mediation.
+After you file your mediation request, the court forwards your request to OAH for scheduling.
+OAH will schedule the mediation within 60 days of receiving your request from the court.
+Once scheduled, OAH will send you a notice with the date, time and location of your mediation.
+The notice will also include a list of required documents that you and your lender must exchange.
+These documents must be exchanged at least 20 days before the mediation.

-You must send the following documents to the lender prior to mediation:
+Prior to mediation you must send the following documents to the lender: